-The breathtaking show – complete with first class tango routines, drama, comedy and pure unadulterated passion – is produced by acclaimed choreographer and So You Think You Can Dance judge Arlene Phillips and features ten of the finest Tango dancers in the world.
-An internationally renowned tango band joins the dancers for a sensational production that fuses dazzling choreography with intoxicating Tango rhythms.
+The breathtaking show – complete with first class tango routines, drama, comedy and pure unadulterated passion – is produced by acclaimed choreographer and So You Think You Can Dance judge Arlene Phillips and features ten of the finest tango dancers in the world.
+An internationally renowned tango band accompanies them, providing intoxicating tango rhythms.

 As I settled into my seat in the airy auditorium, a sense of eager anticipation filled the air.
 What were we to expect from the dynamic duo?
 Intricate footwork and sizzling chemistry seemed a dead cert but would the evening be akin to the routines we see on our television screens?

 The scene is set for the stars to arrive and Vincent and Flavia make their entrance with some spectacular choreography, showcasing their passionate chemistry.
-They perform daring moves with a sense of intimacy and enthral the audience from their very first steps.
+They perform daring moves with a sense of intimacy and enthral the audience from their very first sultry steps.

-A narrative runs throughout, conveying two parallel love stories – one of youth and one of middle age.
+There is no dialogue in Midnight Tango but it effortlessly conveys two parallel love stories: one of youth and one of middle age.

 The secondary narrative is the love story between the two bar owners.
-They provide the comic turn with their neat performance littered with slapstick antics and some compellingly tender moments as the ‘old married couple’.
+These characters provide the comic turn with their neat performances littered with slapstick antics and some compellingly tender moments as the ‘old married couple’.
 Their sweet-natured, light-hearted side story raised a few laughs between the moments of intense passion experienced in Pablo (Simone) and Sofia’s (Cacace) central love story.

 Midnight Tango will return to Milton Keynes Theatre in July 2012.
-My advice for all dance fans is to book your tickets now for this “strictly” sensational Argentine Tango triumph!
+My advice for all dance fans is to book your tickets now for this “strictly” sensational Argentine tango triumph!